-Thanksgiving is a national holiday in the United States and always celebrated on the fourth Thursday in November.
-This year, Thanksgiving occurs on Thursday, November 25.
+Thanksgiving is a national holiday in the United States and is always celebrated on the fourth Thursday in November.
+In 2023, it will be observed on Thursday, November 23.

-Since 1941, Thanksgiving has been held on the fourth Thursday in November, which means that the actual date of the holiday shifts each year.
-The earliest date that Thanksgiving can occur on is November 22; the latest, November 28.
+Thanksgiving has been held on the fourth Thursday in November since 1941, which means that the actual date of the holiday shifts each year.
+The earliest date that Thanksgiving can occur on is November 22; the latest is November 28.

 Interestingly, President Franklin Roosevelt had decided to move Thanksgiving from the fourth Thursday in November to the third Thursday in November back in 1938.
 However, this was not a very popular move.
 (Read more about this story below.)

-Prior to the formal establishment of Thanksgiving, harvest festivals had been celebrated for centuries by Native Americans, with colonial services dating back to the late 16th century.
+Prior to the formal establishment of Thanksgiving in the United States, harvest festivals had been celebrated for centuries by Native Americans, with colonial services dating back to the late 16th century.
 The autumnal feasts celebrated the harvest of crops after a season of bountiful growth.

-As the story goes, it was in the early 1600s when communities of settlers in both Massachusetts and Virginia came together to give thanks for their survival, for the fertility of their fields, and for their faith.
-The most widely known early Thanksgiving is that of the Pilgrims in Plimoth, Massachusetts, who shared an autumn harvest feast with the Wampanoag Native Americans in 1621.
+As the story goes, it was in the early 1600s when communities of settlers in both Massachusetts and Virginia held feasts to give thanks for their survival, for the fertility of their fields, and for their faith.
+The most widely known early Thanksgiving is that of the Pilgrims in Plymouth, Massachusetts, who shared an autumn harvest feast with the Wampanoag Native Americans in 1621.

-This feast, which lasted for three days, is considered the “first” Thanksgiving celebrations in the colonies.
+This feast, which lasted for three days, is considered the ”first” Thanksgiving celebrations in the colonies.
 However, there were other recorded ceremonies of thanks on these lands.
-In 1565, Spanish explorers and the local Timucua tribe St. Augustine, Florida celebrated a mass of thanksgiving.
+In 1565, Spanish explorers and the local Timucua people of St. Augustine, Florida, celebrated a mass of thanksgiving.
 In 1619, British settlers proclaimed a day of thanksgiving when they reached a site known as Berkeley Hundred on the banks of Virginia’s James River.

-Of course, the idea of “thanksgiving” for the harvest is as old as time, with records from the Egyptians, Greeks and Romans.
-The Native Americans, too, had a rich tradition of giving thanks at harvesttime feasts long before Europeans appeared on their soil.
+Of course, the idea of “thanksgiving” for the harvest is as old as time, with records from the Egyptians, Greeks, and Romans.
+Native American cultures, too, have a rich tradition of giving thanks at harvesttime feasts, which began long before Europeans appeared on their soil.
 And well after the Pilgrims, for more than two centuries, days of thanksgiving have been celebrated by individual colonies and states.